 A large variety of ingredients of vegetable or animal origin are used for production of feed for production animals.
 Ingredients of animal origin have been shown to have the highest frequencies of contamination, but Salmonella can also be isolated regularly from vegetal feed ingredients for farm animals.
 Salmonella spp. has been isolated from varied vegetable feed matrices, including grain and oilseed based products (Sauli et al. 2005, Harris et al. 1997, Williams 1981, Jones et al. 1982, Davies 1992, Köhler 1992).
-Salmonella spp. has been isolated from varied vegetable feed matrices, including grain and oilseed based products.
 Bacterial contamination of feed ingredients can occur before the ingredients arrive on a farm, either at a feed mill, from transportation vehicles, or during feed storage.
-Feed ingredients such as canola meal and whole cottonseed are often waste products of other processing operations.
+Feed ingredients such as soybean meal and whole cottonseed are often waste products of other processing operations.
 Thus, contamination of these feed ingredients may have occurred before or during the recycling process.
-In oil meal plants, the mechanism of the invasion and survival of Salmonella has been identified by Morita et al. (2003, 2004): Salmonella is brought into the plant with oilseed through the receiving area and is present in high concentrations with long-term survival in areas with high oil concentrations.
+In oil meal plants, the mechanism of the invasion and survival of Salmonella has been identified by Morita et al. (2003, 2004): Salmonella is brought into the plant with oilseeds through the receiving area and is present in high concentrations with long-term survival in areas with high oil concentrations.
 The contamination of vegetables may take place either from contact with infected or carrier wildlife or production animals or from the use of manure or sludge as fertilizers.
-The Danish legislation set rules for the use of manure and sludge as fertilisers in order to prevent or reduce the risk of contamination of the crops, see chapter 6.